Ircam-Partiels/Partiels/Docs/Partiels-Manual.md

 To ensure compatibility with as many applications as possible, results are sent in the form of messages (no bundles).

-Messages are sent each time playback is advanced.
-For each channel of each track whose OSC is activated, a message corresponding to the result whose time is greater than or equal to the playback time is sent with the address corresponding to the track identifier followed by :
+When playback starts and stops, the OSC messages `playback 1` and `playback 0` are sent.
+During playback, OSC messages are sent each time the playhead advances.
+For each channel of each track whose OSC is activated, a message corresponding to the result whose time is greater than or equal to the playback time is sent:

+1. Track address (string)
-1. Channel index (int)
+2. Channel index (int)
 3. Result index (int)
 4. Playback time (float)
 5. Result time (float)